 - Create a new community node with enhanced pedestrian access.

-Download the Caltrain Oakdale Station Study Fact Sheet.
+Download the Caltrain Oakdale Station Study Fact Sheet (PDF, 7.6MB).

-The San Francisco County Transportation Authority has now completed a Ridership Study to further assess demand for a station under different scenarios.
+The San Francisco County Transportation Authority produced a ridership study to assess demand for a station under different scenarios.
 The study found that:

 ENGINEERING FEASIBILITY STUDY